 Our panelists were:

 During this session, we experimented with a few accessibility tools.
 The video is captioned with MacVideo (Kaltura) automatic captioning.
-During the session we also useds Otter.ai captioning (a paid service) as well.
-Those captions will be available soon.
+During the session we also used Otter.ai captioning (a paid service) as well.

 Session 5: Teaching Remotely - Taking a Large Course to an Online Format (August 13th, 2020)